Here Are The 19 Cheapest Yet Great Places To Live In Missouri

 The cost of living in Poplar Bluff is 12.6% less than the Missouri average and 20.4% less than the national average.

 Popular Bluff is the county seat of Butler County with a population of nearly 17,000 friendly residents.
-It is the gateway to the Ozarks nestled in southeast Missouri, in between St. Louis and Memphis.
+It is the gateway to the Ozarks and is nestled in southeast Missouri in between St. Louis and Memphis.
+If you are looking for the cheapest place to live in the Ozarks, check out this town.
 An economic and entertainment center for the area, there is always something happening.
 The Black River Coliseum hosts various local concerts and sporting events, and in the summer Poplar Bluff is home to the Black River Festival and the Butler County Fair.
+Another fantastic attraction in Poplar Bluff is one of the most fun

 The cost of living in Nevada is 11.8% less than the Missouri average and 19.7% less than the national average.